Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Data and methods

-Since the start of EWS data acquisition, SGS pipeline products\footnote{For more information on the VIS and MER data models, we refer the reader to the data product description page: \url{http://st-dm.pages.euclid-sgs.uk/data-product-doc/dmq1/} It should be noted that the data model and the MER pipeline are constantly evolving.
-In this work, we use the data model\,10 and the version 11.2 of the MER pipeline from February 2025, which is representative of the Q1 processing.} have been distributed on-the-fly to the Euclid Consortium through the ESA Science Archive.
-From those data, we extract a set of 16 EWS calibrated single exposures in $\IE$ that suffice to produce one complete MER mosaic.
+Since the start of the EWS data acquisition, SGS pipeline products\footnote{For more information on the VIS and MER data models, we refer to the data product description page: \url{http://st-dm.pages.euclid-sgs.uk/data-product-doc/dmq1/}.
+It should be noted that the data model and the MER pipeline are constantly evolving.
+In this work, we use the data model\,10 and the version 11.2 of the MER pipeline from February 2025, which is representative of the Q1 processing.} have been distributed on the fly to the Euclid Consortium through the ESA Science Archive.
+From those data, we extracted a set of 16 EWS calibrated single exposures in $\IE$ that suffice to produce one complete MER mosaic.
 The chosen MER tile (see Appendix \ref{App_tiles}) is centred on $\text{RA}=\ra{02;35;43.41}, \text{Dec}=\ang{-51;30;00.00}$ or $l=271.148\degree, b=-58.706\degree$.
-It corresponds to an expected background level of approximately $22\,\text{mag\,arcsec}^{-2}$ in $\IE$, which is typical of the EWS (see background estimations of \citealt{Scaramella-EP1,Borlaff-EP16}, who take into account the zodiacal light, Milky Way interstellar medium, and the cosmic infrared background).
+It corresponds to an expected background level of approximately $22\,\text{mag\,arcsec}^{-2}$ in $\IE$, which is typical of the EWS (see background estimations of \citealt{Scaramella-EP1,Borlaff-EP16}, which takes into account the zodiacal light, the Milky Way interstellar medium, and the cosmic infrared background).